 - 1 teaspoon vanilla extract

-- 1 recipe gluten-free edible cookie dough (link above), rolled into small balls
+- 1 recipe gluten-free edible cookie dough, rolled into small balls

 - 2 cups gluten-free brownie chunks (link to recipes above)

 - In a stand mixer, or with electric hand mixer, whip the cream to soft peaks.